boazsegev/plezi/README.md

     require 'anorexic'

     def my_shutdown_proc time_start
-        puts "Services were running for #{Time.now - time_start} seconds."
+        puts "Services were running for #{Time.now - time_start} ms."
     end

     # shutdown callbacks
     AN.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
     AN.on_shutdown() { puts "this will run too." }

-    AN.callback(Kernel, :puts, "Please tell me your name?") do AN.callback(Kernel, :gets) {|name| puts "hello #{name}"}
-    end

-    puts "Anorexic will start eating our code once we exit terminal."
+    AN.callback(Kernel, :puts, "Anorexic will start eating our code once we exit terminal.") {puts 'first output finished'}

 ## Food for thought - advanced controller uses